You are here

 - Number of credit hours

 Course loads for full-time graduate students can vary depending upon a student's appointment or point in his or her degree program.
 However, graduate students may not enroll for more than 18 credit hours per semester, including audited courses, without advisor and Graduate School approval.
+The 8-, 6-, and 4-week summer sessions have individual maximums that are not to be exceeded.
+See Summer Enrollment for more information.

 The number of credit hours attempted is mutually determined by the student, his or her advisor, and reflects faculty and student effort and the extent to which university resources are utilized.